-Inflation Rate Actuarial Cost Method Municipal Bond Index 3.50%, based on Bond Buyer General Obligation 20 - Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-Discount Rate 3.50% Salary Increases 3.00% per year.
-No compensation increases are assumed until July 1, 2021, as a result of Act No. 3-2017, four year extension of Act No. 66-2014, and the current general economy.
-Mortality Pre-Retirement Mortality: for general employees not covered under Act No. 127, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2018 from the 2006 base year and projected forward using MP-2019 on a generational basis.
-For members covered under Act 127, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for males and adjusted to reflect Mortality Improvement Scale MP-2019 on a generational basis.
+Inflation Rate Actuarial Cost Method Municipal Bond Index Not Applicable Entry Age Normal 2.21%, based on Bond Buyer General Obligation 20 - Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+Discount Rate Salary Increases 2.21%3.00% per year.
+No compensation increases are assumed until July 1, 2021, as a result of Act No. 3-2017, four-year extension of Act No. 66-2014, and the current general economy.
+Mortality Pre-Retirement Mortality : For general employees not covered under Law No. 127, PubG-2010 Employee Mortality Rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
+For members covered under Law 127, the PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.
-100% of deaths while in active service are assumed to be occupational for members covered under Act 127-1958.
+100% of deaths in active service are assumed to be occupational for members covered under Law No. 127.
+Post-Retirement Healthy Mortality: Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP- 2020 on a generational basis.
+Prior to retiree's death beneficiary mortality is assumed to be the same as the post-retirement healthy retiree mortality.
+For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2020 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date.